BobRandomNumber/ComfyUI-TLBVFI/README.md

-# ComfyUI-TLBVFI Node
+# ComfyUI-TLBVFI

-A custom node pack for ComfyUI that provides high-quality video frame interpolation using the **TLB-VFI** model.
+A LLM coded node pack for ComfyUI that provides video frame interpolation using the **TLB-VFI** model.

-This node is a wrapper for the official [TLB-VFI: Temporal-Aware Latent Brownian Bridge Diffusion for Video Frame Interpolation](https://github.com/ZonglinL/TLBVFI) project, allowing for easy integration into any ComfyUI workflow.
+This is a wrapper for the [TLB-VFI: Temporal-Aware Latent Brownian Bridge Diffusion for Video Frame Interpolation](https://github.com/ZonglinL/TLBVFI) project, allowing for integration into ComfyUI.

 ## Features
 -   **High-Quality Interpolation**: Leverages a powerful latent diffusion model to generate smooth and detailed in-between frames.